Bayat-Alireza/BusinessRuleValidator/ReadMe.md

 28. select Text File then change the name to message.xml (note the extension must be .xml) copy your xml message content here
 29. right click ConsoleApp1 and select 'Set as Startup Project
 30. run the project by clicking Ctrl+F5.

+Bu default solution explorer not showing the schematronError.xml so to access the file either

+- navigate to the 'docs' folder from file explore from within your system or
+- in the solution explorer right click the 'docs' then click Add-->Existing Item then locate the schematronError.xml and click Add